What is the Curley Difference?

 Archbishop Curley accepts transfer students for matriculation in its sophomore and junior classes.
 Curley will accept senior transfers only in special circumstances and will review these applications on an individual basis.
 It is expected that transfer students will begin their tenure at Curley at the beginning of the school year, but the school will in some cases allow students to transfer at the end of the first quarter or at mid-year.

-Archbishop Curley features a full-time college counselor and provides comprehensive college counseling to all students.
-On average 98% of our graduates continue on to college and last year the Class of 2019 received more than $18.4 million in merit scholarships from over 126 colleges and universities!
-In recent years Curley graduates have been accepted into some of the nation’s finest universities including Brown, West Point, Columbia, Dartmouth, Wake Forest, Virginia Tech, Maryland, Virginia, Johns Hopkins and many others.
+Archbishop Curley features two full-time college counselors and provides comprehensive college counseling services to all students.
+On average, 98% of our graduates continue on to college, and last year the Class of 2022 received more $14.3 million in merit scholarships from 132 four-year colleges and universities in 12 states.
+In recent years Curley graduates have been accepted into some of the nation’s finest universities including Brown, Clemson, Arizona State, West Point, Columbia, Notre Dame, Wake Forest, Virginia Tech, Maryland, Morehouse, Virginia, Howard, Johns Hopkins and many others.
 Curley men have tremendous opportunities upon graduation.